Black bean curry? Yes indeedy. This delicious vegan recipe began as an experiment a while back that turned out really, really well.

 If using dried beans, you'll want to soak and/or pre-cook these until soft before using in this recipe.
 For more info, check out my beginner's guide to pulses.

-It's a handy ingredient in a plant-based kitchen and I use it in several dishes:
+I find cashew cream to be a very handy ingredient in a plant-based kitchen and I use it in several dishes, including:

 What you'll need